SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 {% hint style="warning" %}
 **Please note!**
-Only users with the role of **Syskit Point Admin** assigned can access and configure Settings in Syskit Point.
+Only users assigned the role of **Syskit Point Admin** can access and configure Settings in Syskit Point.
 {% endhint %}

 ## Detection vs Task Delegation